Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Mixed formulation of the Poisson equation

-where $\mathbb{N}$ is the discrete unit normal vector \VJ{that restricts the degrees of freedom of $\bm{q^h}$ to the boundary of the domain.
-For $N=3$, $\mathbb{N}$ is given by} \VJ{ } where we have $(+)$ sign \VJ{for} the right and the top boundary \VJ{degrees of freedom} and the $(-)$ sign for the left and bottom boundary degrees of freedom based on the direction of the outward unit normal $\bm{n}$, see~\cite{2018Gerritsma,2019Zhang}, and $e_i$ are the 1D edge interpolants introduced in Example~\ref{ex:edge_1D}. \aVJ{These integrals are \aVJ{one dimensional} boundary integrals obtained using Corollary~\ref{cor:DOF_L2_functions}.}

-The incidence matrix $\mathbb{E}^{2,1}$ is a very sparse topological matrix which only contains entries $-1$, $1$ and $0$, \aVJ{that do not depend on the shape, mesh size, or polynomial degree} of the approximation, see \cite{BochevGerritsma,Palha2014,Kreeft}.
-All metric properties are contained in the mass matrices $\mathbb{M}^{(1)}$ and $\mathbb{M}^{(2)}$.
-For high order methods, these matrices are full matrices which destroy the sparsity of the incidence matrix with which they are multiplied \VJ{in} (\ref{eq:primal_primal_system}).
+The incidence matrix $\mathbb{E}^{3,2}$ is a sparse topological matrix.
+All metric properties are contained in the mass matrices ${\mathbb{M}}^{(2)}$ and ${\mathbb{M}}^{(3)}$.
+For high order methods, these matrices are dense matrices with large full blocks that destroy the sparsity of the incidence matrix with which they are multiplied in (\ref{eq:primal_primal_system}).
 We refer to this formulation as the {\em primal-primal} formulation, because both $\bm{q}^h$ and $\phi^h$ are expanded in primal basis functions.
-If the mesh is deformed, all sub-matrices in \eqref{eq:primal_primal_system} will change \VJ{because the mas matrices $\mathbb{M}^{\bb{k}}$ will change} and need to be recomputed. \aVJ{
+If the mesh is deformed, all sub-matrices in \eqref{eq:primal_primal_system} will change because the {mass} matrices ${\mathbb{M}}^{\bb{k}}$ will change and need to be recomputed.